kodecocodes/swift-algorithm-club/Ordered Set/README.md

 # Ordered Set
 An Ordered Set is a collection of unique items in sorted order.
 Items are usually sorted from least to greatest.
-The Ordered Set data type is a representation of a [Set in Mathematics](https://en.wikipedia.org/wiki/Set_(mathematics)).
+The Ordered Set data type is a hybrid of a [Set](https://en.wikipedia.org/wiki/Set_(mathematics)), and a [Sequence](https://en.wikipedia.org/wiki/Sequence).
 It's important to keep in mind that two items can have the same *value* but still may not be equal.
 For example, we could define "a" and "z" to have the same value (their lengths), but clearly "a" != "z".

 ## Why use an Ordered Set?